lions-mane/web3-redux/README.md

 store.dispatch(NetworkActions.create({ networkId: '1', web3 }));
 ```

-Alternatively, if your app has the required environment variables set you can dispatch a `WEB3_REDUX/INITIALIZE` action to initialize multiple networks.
-The networks will only be initialized if an environment variable with the rpc endpoint value.
+Alternatively, you can dispatch a `WEB3_REDUX/INITIALIZE` action to initialize multiple networks.
+The networks will only be initialized if an environment variable with the rpc endpoint value is set.
 We strongly recommend using a websocket rpc as otherwise subscriptions will not be possible.
 The following networks are supported:

 -   Local: `LOCAL_RPC` (eg. `ws://localhost:8545`)